Country Portfolio Morocco

 Our Portfolio in Morocco

 Based on Moroccan youth’s ambitions and the current needs of the employment market, we developed a portfolio that prioritizes jobs in manufacturing and ICT-enabled sectors.
-The total number of planned jobs based on the portfolio of the first Call will surpass 4.000.
+The first and second Call for solutions will surpass 5.000.
 Approximately 1.400 of these projected jobs will be new jobs, while the rest will be realized by matching youth to relevant jobs or improving the conditions of existing jobs to achieve decency in work.